BattModels/ArtemisUsers/getting_started/index.md

 ---
 # Getting Started

-This section contains documentation about connecting to Arjuna, submitting jobs to [SLURM] and links to external resources.
+This section contains documentation about connecting to Artemis, submitting jobs to [SLURM] and links to external resources.

 [SLURM]: https://slurm.schedmd.com/